 - I found this cigar to be a touch milder than the 45th, but more flavorful and rounded out.
 I also think this size is perfect for the blend.
 I think people are worried this is going to be a jaw breaker but it’s really not.
 The box press downplays the girth a bit, and the cigar actually feels really nice.
 I also think with all the aged tobacco that a larger filler to wrapper ratio is best.

-- Final smoking time was 1hour 47 minutes.
+- Final smoking time was one hour 47 minutes.

-The Bottom Line: Really, what can I say?
+Really, what can I say?
 This cigar was fabulous and it is everything you would want out of a cigar.
 The flavor, complexity, balance and construction were all top notch.
-The big question is, “is it better than the 45th?”
-And to me, the answer is “maybe.”
+The big question is, is it better than the 45th?
+And to me, the answer is maybe.
 I honestly thought the 46th was more flavorful and more complex then the 45th and the fact that it was a touch milder only made it better.
 It gave the flavors a chance to shine as opposed to being overpowered by the strength.
-These cigars have 10 year old tobaccos in them, and that’s exactly what it tastes like.
+These cigars have 10-year-old tobaccos in them, and that’s exactly what it tastes like.
 It has great aged qualities but at the same time tastes young and bold.
 It’s a great combination.
-If you have the coin, I would recommend trying one.
+If you have the money, I recommend trying one.